LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![TG list window](media/cps-TGlists.png)

-Now setup the **Channels**.
+Now set up the **Channels**.
 Enter the frequencies, slot and color code as normal for a DMR channel.

 Next select the **TG List** that you wish to use for the channel.